tenlevels/spruce/README.md

  - Performance and overclock adjustments are preset.
 There is no need to change CPU in settings (keep set to "Default").

- - Remove RApp (RetroArch/Expert) from Main Menu.
+ - Removed RApp (RetroArch/Expert) from Main Menu.

  - Visual changes to default theme to match stock Miyoo.